 Guides

-Credit Card Travel Insurance in Canada 2026: What's Covered and What's Not
+Credit Card Travel Insurance Canada 2026: What's Covered?

 Many Canadian credit cards include travel insurance worth hundreds of dollars a year.
 But what exactly is covered?
 Here's what you need to know before relying on it.